It’s hard to explain how badly my confidence was shaken after that bad low on Christmas Eve.

 I went from a lifetime low A1C of 6.9 in November, to a two-year high of 8.0 in February.
 Scared?
 Yeah.
 Running high?
 You bet.

-That low totally rocked my world, and it’s going to take time to recover from it.
+That low totally rocked my world, and it’s going to take some time to recover from it.

 Five years ago I wrote that diabetes was like carrying a football player on my back.
 I still feel that way.
 But it’s worse now.